dotnet/AspNetCore.Docs/aspnetcore/fundamentals/aot/request-delegate-generator/rdg.md

 The RDG:

-* Is enabled automatically in projects when publishing with Native AOT is enabled.
+* Is enabled automatically in projects when publishing with Native AOT is enabled or when trimming is enabled.
 * Can be manually enabled even when not using Native AOT by setting `<EnableRequestDelegateGenerator>true</EnableRequestDelegateGenerator>` in the project file:

 :::code language="xml" source="~/fundamentals/aot/samples/rdg/RDG.csproj" highlight="7":::